Biography

 Me, Noah, and some of our team at a company offsite.

-Today, the company continues to operate successfully (although in a less automated fashion than before).
-I am deeply thankful for the relationships I've built here.
+Today, the company continues to operate (although in a less automated fashion than before).
+Am deeply thankful for the relationships I've built here.

 LeftClick